-London Holiday Lets
+London Olympia Holiday Lets

-Need a holiday let in London?
+Need a holiday let near London Olympia?

 Fourteen-and-a-half million tourists visited London in 2010, ranking London the most visited of all European cities (yeah Paris, you can keep your Eiffel Tower).
 London came third internationally, this isn’t as good as it could have been though, in 2009 London won the top spot.

 There’s a lot of staying and leaving London too: 1.3 million people are estimated to move into and out of London each year.

 State-of-the-art equipment and a team of skilled in-house technical and support staff are on hand to help event organisers provide both trade and public shows that are top of their class.
 Top events that have taken place at the venue include the Great British Beer Festival and the BBC Good Food Show.
 Comprising Olympia Grand, Olympia National, Olympia Central, Olympia West, the Pillar Hall, Apex Room and the purpose-built Olympia Conference Centre, which boasts a 449-seat auditorium, exhibition area and reception, there's a space for every type of event.
 There's also the freedom to use the rooms in conjunction with each other or independently, giving Olympia London a new-found versatility.

 St Paul’s Cathedral makes an iconic silhouette on London’s skyline.
 So iconic in fact, there are strict planning regulations in place to ensure certain views of the Cathedral aren’t obscured by other buildings.
 This is partly why skyscrapers such as the Gherkin, the Shard, the Cheesegrater and the Walkie Talkie are oddly shaped - and why they’re slowly colonising London’s skyline.